ekernf01/ekernf01.github.io/_posts/2020-03-10-GRN_datasets.md

 ---
 layout: post
 title: Data resources for gene regulatory network modeling
-permalink: /GRN_datasets/
+permalink: GRN_datasets
 math: true
 ---

-This is not a standalone post.
-Check out the [intro](https://ekernf01.github.io/GRN_intro) to this series.
+This is not a standalone post -- it's just a rough list of datasets that could be useful for regulatory network models.
+Check out the [intro](https://ekernf01.github.io/GRN_intro) to this series for more context.

---

 Benchmarking